 SEA LIFE Melbourne Aquarium is one of my go-to indoor places when the weather's wild – hot, cold, wet.
 The aquarium got updated in 2015 and constantly adds new features to make it a more appealing attraction for families.

-The layout of the exhibits means a bit of travelling between floors which is easily negotiated with a pram using the lift and ramps.
+The layout of the exhibits means a bit of travelling between floors which are easily negotiated with a pram using the lift and ramps.

 My favourite part is getting up close to the penguins and watching as they waddle and swim, plus seeing the cute penguin chicks snuggling into their parents.
 At 11:30am and 3:30pm daily you get to watch the keepers feed the penguins.